virto-network/satellite-chains/kabocha/Apps/KIMCHI/Readme.md

    - **High-Frequency Trading (HFT)**: Given KIMCHI’s reliance on relative performance, HFT algorithms could capitalize on small price swings by monitoring and trading on minute-by-minute price differentials between DOT and KSM.

 #### **Leveraged Bets and Options (future)**
-   - **Leveraged DOTSAMA**: Some traders might look for leverage if they have a high conviction that KSM will gain on DOT quickly.
+   - **Leveraged KIMCHI**: Some traders might look for leverage if they have a high conviction that KSM will gain on DOT quickly.
 A leveraged KIMCHI instrument would allow for amplified returns (and risks), especially attractive to traders with strong beliefs in a particular trend.
    - **Options for Hedging and Speculation**: If options on KIMCHI become available, traders could use calls or puts to hedge positions or make directional bets on volatility in the DOT/KSM relationship.